-If you need help setting up or installing the preloaded or bundled software programs during the 30-day "Up and Running" support period, technical support representatives will help you install (or reinstall) the software that came with your computer if necessary.
-HelpWare support will ensure that the program is successfully loaded so that you can start the program.
-Support for your "How to" questions about software programs is available for a fee.
-For more information, see "How and when do I purchase additional support?" on page 2-8.
+If you need help setting up or installing the preinstalled or bundled software programs during the 30-day "Up and Running" support period, technical support representatives will help you install (or reinstall) the software that came with your computer if necessary.
+They will ensure that the program is successfully installed so you can start the program.
+Support for your "how to" questions about software programs is available for a fee.
+For more information, see "How and when do I purchase additional support?" on page 2-9.